awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications.md

 1. Choose **Create New Application**\.

-1. Enter the name of the application\.
+1. Use the on\-screen form to provide the required details\.

-1. Optionally, provide a description, and add tag keys and values\.
+   + Optionally, provide a description, and add tag keys and values\.

 1. Choose **Create**\.

-![\[Create New Application dialog box in the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/applications-create-dialog.png)

 After creating the application, the console prompts you to create an environment for it\.
 For detailed information about all of the options available, see [Creating an AWS Elastic Beanstalk Environment](using-features.environments.md)\.